-Shell seek to appeal to the car conscious driver with V-Power, promoting increased fuel efficiency, increased performance and cleaning qualities in their premium offering, but sustaining consumer interest in these benefits can prove challenging.
+Shell seeks to appeal to the car conscious driver with V-Power, promoting increased fuel efficiency, increased performance and cleaning qualities in their premium offering, but sustaining consumer interest in these benefits can prove challenging.
 The token collecting generation to “win a model car” is a thing of the past.
 Fuel and lubricant suppliers are evolving their business strategy to reflect the modern consumer and working much closer with automotive manufacturers.

 Talking about BP returning to Formula 1 with Renault, it is understood, although as yet unannounced, that the Formula 1 partnership is the face of an overarching deal in which BP will become the preferred fuel partner of the Renault-Nissan group.
 Beyond naming rights, it is unclear what this actually means, but it is possible the partnership will entail BP becoming the fuel all new Renaults are filled with upon sale and Castrol becoming the suggested oil and lubricants partner for Renault cars.
 The partnership between McLaren Honda and BP is believed to be due to existing agreements between Honda and BP similar to that outlined with Renault.
 Whilst both the Renault and Honda relationship with BP are commendable and speak to industries collaborating, the consumer impact is limited.

-Red Bull being available in every ExxonMobil forecourt at an affordable price will be great, but will be unlikely to have consumers going out of their way to find ExxonMobil filling stations to get the drink.
+Red Bull is available in every ExxonMobil forecourt at an affordable price will be great, but will be unlikely to have consumers going out of their way to find ExxonMobil filling stations to get the drink.

-With Red Bull and ExxonMobil, the business facing relationship may not be immediately automotive, but as government taxation on fuel and oil continues to marginalise profits from the sale of fuel on the forecourt, the ancillary sale of goods has grown in importance.
+With Red Bull and ExxonMobil, the business-facing relationship may not be immediately automotive, but as government taxation on fuel and oil continues to marginalise profits from the sale of fuel on the forecourt, the ancillary sale of goods has grown in importance.
 Red Bull may have brokered a deal in which ExxonMobil receive optimised pricing in return for preferential placement of product of Red Bull in filling stations.
-Red Bull being available in every ExxonMobil forecourt at an affordable price will be great, but will be unlikely to have consumers going out of their way to find ExxonMobil filling stations to get the drink.
+Red Bull is available in every ExxonMobil forecourt at an affordable price will be great, but will be unlikely to have consumers going out of their way to find ExxonMobil filling stations to get the drink.

-With Petronas not having a global consumer facing presence the scalability of the Mercedes partnership is limited.
+With Petronas not having a global consumer-facing presence the scalability of the Mercedes partnership is limited.
 However, Petronas have become partners to all Mercedes motorsport interests, should Mercedes elect to take up their place on the Formula E grid in Season 5, Petronas may seek to use the platform to promote their renewable energy strategy.

 Instead of an epilogue

-At Scuderia Ferrari, Shell have an opportunity to revolutionise the fuel market.
+At Scuderia Ferrari, Shell has an opportunity to revolutionise the fuel market.
 Fiat Chrysler Automobiles (FCA) remain 90% shareholders of Ferrari Spa.
 They are the 7th largest automotive manufacturer in the world.
 With the partnership between Shell and Ferrari renewed in 2015 through to 2020, to best capitalise on the agreement Shell should seek to broaden their partnership to incorporate FCA.
-The driving force behind a consumer’s decision making process today is cost and habit.
+The driving force behind a consumer’s decision-making process today is cost and habit.
 To tap into these factors Shell could agree to offer all new buyers of an FCA model discounted fuel, not for their first fill up, but for the life of warranty of the car.
 If Shell offered a £/€/$0.05 per litre discount on standard Shell fuel and £/€/$0.08 per litre on Shell V Power, they would have new car owners, and new drivers actively seeking out Shell filling stations.
 If Shell could achieve this partnership with FCA, they could look to mimic the agreement with other motorsport partners in BMW, Hyundai and Ducati.
 Consumers will get into the habit of seeking out their reduced price fuel, they might genuinely feel part of a club.
-In offering the reduction for a sustained period, the action of seeking a Shell filling station becomes habit.
+In offering the reduction for a sustained period, the action of seeking a Shell filling station becomes a habit.
 It becomes the norm.
 Knowing eight million new car buyers will actively seek Shell fuel will allow the business to plan and allocate specific resources to future energy sources.

 The business of Formula 1 is obviously very dynamic, hence its ability to influence every aspect of the automotive industry should not be underestimated.
-As Formula 1 heads towards a new era of technological advancement, it is time for the relationship between oil industry and automotive manufacturers to tackle challenges head on as a united front maximising their full power and influence over consumers and the decision making process.
+As Formula 1 heads towards a new era of technological advancement, it is time for the relationship between the oil industry and automotive manufacturers to tackle challenges head-on as a united front maximising their full power and influence over consumers and the decision making process.